 Okay, you realize that sweet baby needs someone to watch them while you are at work!

-Maybe your family plans to watch them fell through, or perhaps you are a super planner and want to figure out all the costs before you become a parent.
+Maybe your family plans to watch them fall through, or you are a super planner and want to figure out all the costs before becoming a parent.

-Parents who work from home or choose not to work and stay at home – really need to weigh the pros and cons of this decision.
+Parents who work from home or choose not to work and stay at home need to weigh the pros and cons of this decision.

 At first, it seems the easiest option, right?